-The best way to learn more about the court system is to come out and visit a court.
-It is even possible to visit a court while a trial is in session.
-With 66 courts throughout the state, a field trip is within easy driving distance, and tours can be tailored to meet the needs of your grade level (k-12 all welcome!).
+The best way to learn more about New Hampshire's judicial system is to schedule a tour.
+With over 60 courts throughout the state, a field trip is within easy driving distance, and tours can be tailored to meet the needs of your grade level (K-12 all welcome!).

 A trip to court can teach students:

-what a courtroom looks like
+What a courtroom looks like

-how the trial process works
+How the trial process works

-what a jury does
+What a jury does

-who works at the court in addition to the judges
+Who works at the court in addition to the judges

-what each person's duty is at the courthouse
+What each person's duty is at the courthouse

 Tours of the Supreme Court

-The Supreme Court offers tours of its building for 4th graders which include a visit to the court room, the law library and the conference room when not in use.
+The Supreme Court offers tours of its building in Concord for 4th graders which include a visit to the court room, the law library and the conference room when not in use.
 Students are given an overview of the functions of the Judicial Branch and its importance in State Government.

 Although very unusual, conflicts in the court schedule do arise and trips may need to be cancelled or rescheduled.
 Notification will be made as soon as possible to avoid undue inconvenience.